c-minz/LaTeX-causets/examples/README.md

 # Examples
-This directory contains more examples causet diagrams created with the `causets` package.
+This directory contains more causet diagrams created with the `causets` package.